Complex hypergraphs: Percolation theory I: no intra-layer inclusions

-To handle four indexes I generalize the vectorization operator.
-The vectorization operator acting on the $X^{(M, N)}_{(O, P)}$ tensor creates a $(M\times N, O\times P)$ matrix by stacking the upper indexes along columns and lower indexes along raws.
+To handle tensors with four indexes I generalize the vectorization operator.
+The vectorization operator acting on the $X^{(M, N)}_{(O, P)}$ tensor creates a $(M\times N, O\times P)$ matrix by stacking the upper indexes along columns and lower indexes along rows.
 For example,